Stockton, New South Wales: Geography

 Stockton is a peninsula, with the Hunter River at the south and south-west and the Pacific Ocean at the east.
 On the eastern side are sand dunes and surfing beaches, with numerous shipwrecks at its north, while on the western side there are marshes, where many migratory birds can be spotted.
 There are numerous spots at Stockton suitable for recreational fishing.

 For many years, Stockton was linked to Newcastle's central business district at the south by passenger and vehicular ferry services.
-While there is still a passenger ferry service, vehicular traffic is now connected by the Stockton Bridge, built in 1971.
+While there is still a passenger ferry service, vehicular traffic is now connected by the Stockton Bridge that opened in 1971.